CleverCloud/documentation/content/doc/addons/keycloak.md

 ## Technical preview?
 What does that mean?

 Clever Cloud uses your [feedback](https://www.clever-cloud.com/fr/contact-sales/) to release products fit for the industry and easy to use.
-A technical preview enables our users to fire-test the product.
+A technical preview enables users to fire-test the product.
 Hence, the Keycloak add-on is first **offered as a Tech Preview**, before releasing it for production use.

 During the Tech Preview period:
 - Features consistencies are battle-tested and may evolve;